informedcitizenry/6502.Net/Docs/SymbolsAndScopes.md

     jsr CHROUT
 ```

-Constants can be forward referenced, and can only be assigned once--as they are constant, their values cannot be changed.
+Constants can be forward referenced, and can only be assigned once.

 ### Variables